pupilfirst/wd301-scripts/making-api-requests/fetching-data/README.md

 Then we're using the `json()` method to parse the response as JSON data, and then logging the data to the console.

-Now, let's see how we can use this fetch method in a React JS component.
+Now, let's see how we can use this `fetch` method in a React JS component.
-For that, let's open our React application in VS code and in the `src` directory we will create a new file called ReactPlayground.tsx.
+For that, let's open our React application in VS code and in the `src` directory we will create a new file called `ReactPlayground.tsx`.
 > Action: Open VS code and create ReactPlayground.tsx in src folder.

-Here's we will write a simple component that fetches data from an external API, and then we will render that data:
+Here's we will write a simple component that fetches data from an external API, and then we will render that data.
+Here, we will use an open API from JSONPlaceholder, to get list of all posts (https://jsonplaceholder.typicode.com/posts).

 ```jsx
 import React, { useState, useEffect } from 'react';